Securely document compassionate leave here.

-It depends on how you define compassionate leave.
-Secondly, as callous as this might sound, who died.
-Employees who lost a child (less than 18 years old) or had a stillbirth after 24 weeks of pregnancy are both entitled to two weeks of statutory parental bereavement leave, as well as statutory parental bereavement pay.
+It depends on how you define compassionate leave, and – although a difficult topic – the person who has passed away.
+Employees who have lost a child (less than 18 years old) or experienced a stillbirth after 24 weeks of pregnancy are entitled to two weeks of statutory parental bereavement leave, as well as statutory parental bereavement pay.

 Ultimately, it is up to your company to decide how much leave is allocated, under what circumstances, and whether it is paid or unpaid.

-But, whatever you decide, make sure you include this information in your employees’ employment contracts and associated documentation.
-And then make sure that both employees and managers can find the relevant information when they need it.
+But, whatever you decide, make sure you include this information clearly in your employees’ employment contracts and associated documentation.
+And then ensure that both employees and managers can find the relevant information when they need it.

-HR software, like Personio, can help HR leaders, their teams, and the broader organization manage documents, policies, and procedures to make it easier for everyone to have the information they need at their fingertips when they’re being affected by challenging emotional issues.
+HR software, like Personio, can help HR leaders, their teams, and the broader organisation manage documents, policies and procedures to make it easier for everyone to have the information they need at their fingertips when they’re affected by challenging emotional issues.

 Sarah Klachin, LL.M. is a lawyer specializing in employment law.
 She works for Pinsent Masons Germany LLP, one of the leading international commercial law firms, at the Munich office.

 Get Exclusive Insights, Invites and More With Our Weekly HR Newsletter